 2. Add your administrative assistant experience with compelling examples

 Being an administrative assistant is all about streamlining tasks and taking daily duties off your boss’s plate.
 This means your Experience section should focus on how you raised office efficiency or contributed to the business’s overall goals.
-For example, if you recognized that the office’s calendar system was outdated and researched and presented better options to your manager, that shows you can problem-solve and take initiative.
+For example, if you recognized the office’s calendar system was outdated and researched and presented better options to your manager, that shows you find solutions and take initiative.

 Senior-Level Professional Experience Example